nylesb/go-game-ai/README.md

     minimax.lisp
         Contains the functions necessary to setup and play a 2-person game of go.
 There are no components of the AI parts of the application in this file.
     README.md
         This file.
-Outlines the project.
+Outlines the project and reflects on the project's creation. minimax.lisp
-    minimax.lisp
         The implementation for the minimax algorithm.
+    demo.lisp
+        Runs the minimax algorithm on a small board and displays the values it returns, just to verify that it works properly. demo.out
+        Contains output from demo.lisp, as well as a sample game played out between me (black) and the computer (white).

 ========== How to use ==========

 If you would like to play a game of Go, load up a lisp shell and enter the command (load "main.lisp"), then to start the game use the command (play-game).
 Moves must be entered in the form "E7" where the letter indicates the row and the number indicates the column.

-Settings need to be modified directly in the code itself.
+Settings can be adjusted, but need to be modified directly in the code itself.
 One can change between a having the second player be human or an AI by commenting or uncommenting those sections under the function "play-game" in the file main.lisp.
 One can adjust the board size by modifying the variable "board-size" in the "play-game" function.

 ========== Go game rules ==========

 The following will be a very brief description of the rules of Go.
+If you know how to play Go you may skip this section.

 Go is a game is game for territory.
 The standard game is a 19x19 size board, but many smaller versions exist primarily for learning (9x9 and 13x13).
 Black always starts.
 When it's any player's move they are allowed to play their marker, called stones, on any non-occupied space on the board, with a couple exceptions described later.